lukaskubanek/OrderedDictionary/README.md

 ## Usage & Docs

-For examples on how to use `OrderedDictionary` please refer to the [documentation comments](Sources/OrderedDictionary/OrderedDictionary.swift) or the [extensive test suite](Tests/OrderedDictionaryTests).
+For the explanation of the API of `OrderedDictionary` and examples on how to use this data structure, please refer to the [documentation comments](Sources/OrderedDictionary/OrderedDictionary.swift) or the [comprehensive test suite](Tests/OrderedDictionaryTests).

 ## Credits

-OrderedDictionary is built by [@lukaskubanek](https://twitter.com/lukaskubanek), the founder and developer of [Diagrams](https://diagrams.app), a native diagram editor for Mac.
-Diagrams' data model heavily relies on this data structure.
+OrderedDictionary was built by [@lukaskubanek](https://twitter.com/lukaskubanek), the founder and  developer of [Diagrams](https://diagrams.app), a native diagram editor for Mac.
+We use this data structure extensively to power Diagrams' data model.